matestack/matestack-ui-core/guides/essential/01_setup.md

-# Setup Guide
+# Essential Guide 1: Setup

-Welcome to the first part of our 10-step-guide of setting up a working Rails CRUD app with `matestack-ui-core`!
+Welcome to the first part of the 10-step-guide of setting up a working Rails CRUD app with `matestack-ui-core`!

 ## Introduction
 In this guide, we will
 - create a new Rails application
 - change it to use `postgresql` and `matestack-ui-core`
 - add a simple matestack app and two pages
-- deploy our application to Heroku
+- deploy the application to Heroku

 ## Prerequisites
 To follow along, make sure you have successfully installed